surikbs-xp/xp-labs/docs/k8s/index.md

   <img
     class="mobile-w-100"
     src="../assets/images/k8s-architecture.svg"
     alt="Architecture"
-    width="75%">
+    width="100%">
 </div>
+!!! info
+    This approach provides several advantages, such as enhanced security by isolating the cluster from the LAN network and enabling more precise control over network configuration.

+!!! note
     If Proxmox VE isn’t installed yet, you can refer to this [page](proxmox/index.md) for setup instructions.

 ## System Requirement
 To begin the deployment on Proxmox VE, we will have to configure the following components